raghavendratiwari/file_management_system/README.md

-A simple file management system using nodejs mounted on ec2 using s3 with IAM roles.
+It is a file management system built with Node.js, deployed on an EC2 instance, and utilizes Amazon S3 for storage with IAM roles for access control.